Do We Expect Most AGN to Live in Disks?: Results

 We therefore compare the predicted ``stochastically fueled'' fraction of AGN with the fraction of disk-dominated AGN hosts, as a function of luminosity and redshift.
 At low redshifts, we compare with the PG quasar sample of \citet{dunlop:qso.hosts,floyd:qso.hosts} (we plot the fraction with best-fit bulge-to-total mass ratio $B/T<0.5$ in bins of $L_{\rm bol}$, estimated from the observed nuclear $V$-band luminosities, with Poisson errors).
 At $z\sim0.5-1$, we compare the low-luminosity sample from COSMOS studied in \citet{gabor:2009.agn.host.morph} and \citet{cisternas:2011.cosmos.agn.nomerger}; we plot the ``final'' quoted fraction of disk-dominated galaxies in the sample (with the approximate $\sim 10\%$ systematic difference between classifiers quoted therein) and $90\%$ range of $L_{\rm bol}$ estimated from the hard X-ray luminosities.
 We also compare the sample of true quasars in \citet{zakamska:qso.hosts,zakamska:mir.seds.type2.qso.transition.at.special.lum,liu:2009.z2.qso.hosts.mergers} at $z\sim0.3-0.7$.
 These are Type-II (obscured) objects whose host morphologies can be determined, of which $1/9$ is a disk galaxy, and the remainder are clearly spheroid-dominated and/or visible late-stage mergers.
 At $z\sim2$, we compare with the CANDELS sample from \citet{kocevski:2012.candels.agn.hosts}, again using the quoted distribution of visual classifications for their low and high-luminosity samples ($L_{\rm bol}$ estimated here from the hard X-ray luminosities).
+Note that \citet{treister:2012} consider a similar compilation (partially overlapping the sources we have compiled here); the results from their compilation (using different data sets, bolometric corrections, and classification criteria) agree extremely well with what we plot in Fig.~\ref{fig:bd} at each redshift.

 This is only a very rough comparison, to see whether the predictions are at all reasonable given present observational constraints on AGN host galaxy morphologies.
 Of course, as discussed in \citet{trump:2011.host.agn.morph.discussion}, considerable care is needed regarding the different selection in these samples.
 We have attempted to match in luminosity and redshift, but other aspects (color, AGN selection criteria, morphological classification method, imaging wavelength) must be investigated in more detail in future work before any rigorous, quantitative ``best-fit'' to these observations can be presented.